Does My Roof Have Hail Damage?

-Did you know that Texas has more hail damage than any other state in the US?
+Did you know that Texas has more hail storms than any other state in the US?
+Texas has an average of 667 hail events yearly.
 It’s true — according to insurance company reports, there are more hail damage insurance claims paid in the Lone Star State annually than anywhere else in the country.

 As a Dallas-area home or business owner, you should not only be concerned about hail damage to your roof, but you should also know how to identify it.
 So what kind of evidence should you be looking for after a storm rolls through town?
 Here are five signs that may indicate your roof has hail damage.

 1. Dents or Dings in Your Roof

 Whether you have asphalt shingles or a metal roof, denting is one of the easiest signs of hail damage to spot.
 Hailstones that are 1.25 inches or larger in diameter can easily leave dings and dents on a roof, and while the damage may be minor, it’s far from aesthetic and devalues your home or building.

 Worse, even minor dents in your roof can encourage further deterioration over time if you don’t have the damage repaired.
 That’s especially true for metal roofs as these impact points may leave the roofing more susceptible to rust, which can cause serious deterioration.